chiasm-project/chiasm/README.md

 system is an intersection of multidimensional "corridors" in data space, and interacting with it allows users to rapidly pivot and navigate through the data.

 ## Contributing

-Please give this repository a star if you think it is cool.

-Feel free to submit GitHub issues for feature requests, bugs, and feedback in general.
+Any contributions or involvement is welcome.
+Feel free to [submit an issue](https://github.com/chiasm-project/chiasm/issues) for feature requests and bugs.
+For feedback and discussion in general, please post to the [Chiasm Google Group](https://groups.google.com/forum/?hl=en&fromgroups#!forum/chiasm-project).

-There is also a [Chiasm Google Group](https://groups.google.com/forum/?hl=en&fromgroups#!forum/chiasm-project) for general discussion.
-If you have made anything using Chiasm, please post a link there.